DeadmanXXXII/Ransomeware_Defense/README.md

 3. **Setup Attacker Machine**:
    - Use Kali or Parrot OS for the attacker machine.
    - Request access to the private repository for legal logging: [Ransomware](https://github.com/DeadmanXXXII/Ransomeware).
-   - Prepare to upload ransomware samples as `.txt` files.
+   - Prepare to upload ransomware samples as `.txt` files. (choices are a basic Conti, Rhysida or my own TMHPransomware the others are not available in this lab.)
    - Double-check IP addresses to ensure correct targeting and avoid legal issues.
    - Use SSH to access the victim machine from the attacker machine.
    - Alter the attack source, change the file appendage, and upload.